Cordo-van-Saviour/staff-scheduler/README.md

 # Staff Scheduler App

 ### How to run
-In your terminal, run `node bin/www`
+In your terminal, in the root of the project run `docker-compose up`

 ## Security practices